TL;DR

 - Vehicle Choice: When procuring new vehicles, consider those with higher-profile tyres (more absorbent sidewalls) and robust suspension systems if they operate frequently on poorly maintained roads.

-- Robust Insurance: Work with a specialist broker like WeCovr to ensure your fleet insurance provides comprehensive cover and explores options like reduced excess or downtime cover to mitigate the financial impact of repairs.
-Finding the best car insurance provider for a fleet involves balancing cost with the specific risks your operation faces.
+- Robust Insurance: Work with a WeCovr specialist or one of our broker partners to help support your fleet insurance provides comprehensive cover and explores options like reduced excess or downtime cover to mitigate the financial impact of repairs.
+Finding the suitable car insurance provider for a fleet involves balancing cost with the specific risks your operation faces.

 The Future of UK Roads and Insurance